Alert Message Please update your browser.

 Monitoring your own credit

-Learning about how a child’s identity can be stolen and used — and the impact that could have on their credit — may be a good reminder to know where your own credit stands.
-Chase Credit Journey® has a range of tools that can help.
+Learning about how a child’s identity can be stolen and used and the impact that could have on their credit may be a good reminder of the importance of knowing where your credit stands.
+Chase Credit Journey® has a range of tools that can help you keep track of your creditworthiness.

 In addition, Chase Credit Journey® offers data breach monitoring that can tell you if a data breach includes your personal data, as well as Social Security number tracking that can keep you aware of activity linked to your SSN.
 There are also identity verification alerts that can update you if a creditor or lender verifies your identity for a credit check.